tobyreid/test-vuepress/portfolio/journal/cms-and-auto-deployment-for-vuepress.md

 ### Preparing our vuepress site

+We need to create a `package.json` file in the root of

+sdfgsdfg

+sdf

+gsd

-We need to create a `package.json` file in the root of our project, this will include the build command and list vuepress as a dependency.
+fg our project, this will include the build command and list vuepress as a dependency.

 **this is wrongplkjgfdszhjkl**